ethereum/EIPs/EIPS/eip-signTypedData.md

 ### Definition of `encodeData`

-The encoding of a struct instance is `value₁ ‖ value₂ ‖ … ‖ valueₙ`, i.e. a simple concatenation of the encoding of the member values.
+The encoding of a struct instance is `enc(value₁) ‖ enc(value₂) ‖ … ‖ enc(valueₙ)`, i.e. the concatenation of the encoded of the member values in the order that they apear in the type.
 Each encoded member value is exactly 32-byte long.

 The atomic values are encoded as follows: Boolean `false` and `true` are encoded as `uint256` values `0` and `1` respectively.
 Addresses are encoded as `uint160`.
 Integer values are sign-extended to 256-bit and encoded in big endian order. `bytes1` to `bytes31` are arrays with a beginning (index `0`) and an end (index `length - 1`), they are zero-padded at the end to `bytes32` and encoded in beginning to end order.
+This corresponds to their encoding in ABI v1 and v2.

 The dynamic values `bytes` and `string` are encoded as a `keccak256` hash of their contents.

-The array values are encoded as the `keccak256` hash of the concatenated `encodeData` of their contents (i.e. the encoding of `SomeType[5]` identical to that of a struct containing five members of type `SomeType`).
+The array values are encoded as the `keccak256` hash of the concatenated `encodeData` of their contents (i.e. the encoding of `SomeType[5]` is identical to that of a struct containing five members of type `SomeType`).

 The struct values are encoded recursively as `hashStruct(value)`.
 This is undefined for cyclical data.